 16. Go on the Art Walk Reno

 Art Walk Reno is a two-hour guided tour that occurs one time each month and takes you through the city center of Reno, NV.
 The Nevada street art scene is vast, eclectic, electric, and extremely impressive, and this local organization organizes street artists to paint all manner of beautiful street murals.
 Over 100 stunning street murals throughout the city, with some excellent 60 done by the one and only Erik Burke.

-At its inception, the murals were dismissed by some and considered unfit graffiti, however, the town has since taken up Burke’s artwork and many businesses have since requested Burke’s work on their own establishments.
+At its inception, some dismissed the murals and considered them unfit graffiti.
+The town has since taken up Burke’s artwork, and many businesses have requested Burke’s work in their establishments.

 17. Take in a show at the Pioneer Center for the Performing Arts

-If you’re ever in Reno, be sure to check out the Pioneer Center for the Performing Arts.
-It’s housed in an iconic golden dome that was constructed back in 1968.
-The theater itself is really spacious, with 986 square meters of floor space at ground level.
+If you’re ever in Reno, check out the Pioneer Center for the Performing Arts.
+It’s housed in an iconic golden dome constructed in 1968.
+The theater is spacious, with 986 square meters of ground-level floor space.